 NOTE 2: AF might be triggered by application layer negotiation which is not in the scope of this study.

-The SMF determines two UEs are under the same GEO satellite.
+The SMF derives the DNAI corresponding to the GEO satellite based on the SMF configuration and the GEO satellite ID received from AMF.
+The SMF determines two UEs are under the same DNAI.

-If the same SMF is used for the two UEs, the SMF determines whether two UEs are served under the same GEO satellite based on stored correlation between the GEO satellite ID and UE IP/DNN.
-If the two UEs are under same GEO satellite, then SMF determines the two UEs can be served by the same GEO UPF.
+If the same SMF is used for the two UEs, the SMF determines whether two UEs are under the same DNAI based on stored correlation between the DNAI and UE IP/DNN.

-If different SMFs are used for two UEs, the SMF checks whether the two UEs are served by the same GEO satellite via UDM.
-The SMF retrieves UE IP list corresponding to the GEO satellite from UDM and checks whether the two UEs are included in the UE IP list.
-If yes, the SMF determines the two UEs are served by the same GEO UPF.
-The SMF also registers the UE IP/DNN and the GEO satellite ID to the UDM.
+If different SMFs are used for two UEs, the SMF checks whether the two UEs are served by the same DNAI via UDM.
+The SMF retrieves DNAI from UDM based on the IP/DNN of the peer UE and checks whether the two UEs are served by the same DNAI of the GEO UPF.

+NOTE: New Nudm_UECM service operation is needed to get DNAI of the peer UE using UE IP/DNN as the input.

 When one UE quits the UE-to-UE communication, the SMF is notified by the AF.
 The SMF initiates PDU Session Modification procedures for both of the UEs to update the traffic steering rules or release the UL CL/BP/local PSA.